 Blue oysters offer the same health support as pearl oysters.
 Blue oyster mushrooms are rich in anti-oxidants and a wide range of essential minerals.
 Oyster mushrooms contain more iron than meat, just like actual oysters.
 An amino acid called ergothionene, which the mushrooms produce, cannot be produced by the human body.
 Erogthionene must be taken in by diet, and it contributes to immune-building processes within the cells.
 Blue oyster mushrooms also have anti-bacterial, anti-inflammatory and anti-viral properties.

-Each item contains one petri dish with a blue oyster mushroom culture culture colonized on MEA substrate.
+Each item contains one 10CC Syringe with a blue oyster mushroom live liquid culture.

 We ship live cultures form our grower, so please allow at least 1 week for shipping.
 SORRY, NO INTERNATIONAL SHIPPING ON LIVE CULTURES.